-New students are advised at orientation how they should register for courses.
+New students are advised during SOAR how they would be register for courses.
 All returning students are advised by Student Services when and how to register for their next term.
 Students must clear any outstanding tuition and fee balances with Financial Services and have valid medical insurance before registering for courses.